Fees for Writing Content and Copy

 Why pricing by the job?

-I believe my rates are fair and realistic rates because they let me produce clear, targeted and convincing content that delivers real benefit but won’t blow your budget.
+I believe my rates are fair and realistic.
+Based on 20 years of copywriting experience, they let me produce clear, targeted and convincing content that delivers real benefit.
 A flat fee is easy for clients to understand, it doesn’t produce any shocks that pricing by the hour or day can, and it covers all elements of a copywriting job.

 Why not charge by the word?